 - The cable becomes frayed.

-- The spring breaks.
+- The garage door spring breaks.

 - Your garage door refuses to open properly on both or one side.

 Broken garage door cables can ruin your day as you can either become trapped on the outside or the inside, which makes for a frustrating situation.
 It can be dangerous when working with torsion springs, and it makes for a complicated counter-balanced setup.
 So, it is recommended that you contact professional garage door repair services and never undertake the repair job yourself.
-We can even install a new garage door if you would like.

 Garage Door Cable Issues

 The garage door is made up of many compartments, which are crucial in opening and closing the door.
-Among those compartments are springs and cables.
+Among those compartments are garage door springs and cables.
 Depending on the spring system in your door, there are at least a few various cable configurations of different lengths and sizes.
 There are four main types of garage cables.
 These are extension spring cables, safety cables, torsion spring cables and emergency release cables.

 • Extension spring cables are also connected at the base stretches when the door shuts down.